The Bankrate promise

 - $1,000 in a five-year CD.

 One way to extend the ladder even further is by rolling the money from a CD that has just matured into a new five-year CD.
-You can continue that pattern by purchasing a new five-year CD each time a CD matures.

 Types of CDs

-For the most part, CDs are safe investments found at banks and credit unions offering a guaranteed rate of return.
+Overall, CDs are safe investments found at banks and credit unions offering a guaranteed rate of return.
 You have to keep your money locked up for a set period of time, but in exchange, you’ll often get a higher rate than you would with a traditional savings or money market account.